Arktey/ArkGWTrackerUploader/README.md

 # ArkGWTrackerUploader

 A tool to automatically collect and upload Epic Seven Guild War defense data.
+Available in two versions:

+- **ADB Version** (Recommended) - Works with Android emulators via ADB
+- **PC Client Version** - Works with Epic Seven PC client using mouse control

+The ADB Version is recommended as it does not take control of your mouse, allowing you to use your device while running the script.

+The script takes approximately 15 minutes to complete.

 ---

 ## 📦 How to Use

+### ADB Version (Recommended)
-1. **Extract** all files from the release zip to a folder (keep the folder structure!).
+1. **Extract** all files from the `ArkGWTrackerUploader-v1.x.x.zip` to a folder (keep the folder structure!).
 2. **Make sure your preferred emulator is running** and you are logged into Epic Seven.
 3. **Navigate to the Guild War page** in the game.
    _You should be on the following screen before starting the uploader:_